Five Moons Dance Festival

 January 24, 1925 – April 11, 2013

 Maria Tallchief (Osage) was born in Fairfax, Oklahoma, just five miles away from one of the Osage Nation’s three cultural districts.
-She dance with the renowned Ballet Russe de Monte Carlo company in the 1940’s.
+She danced with the renowned Ballet Russe de Monte Carlo company in the 1940s.
 Tallchief is widely considered to be America’s first prima ballerina.
 She was a principal dancer with George Balanchine’s New York City Ballet, where he created several title roles for her.
-Tallchief co-founded the Chicago City Ballet with her sister, Marjorie, in 1980.
-In Oklahoma, June 29th is known as “Maria Tallchief Day.”
+In 1980, Tallchief co-founded the Chicago City Ballet with her sister, Marjorie.
+June 29 is known as “Maria Tallchief Day” in Oklahoma.

 Marjorie Tallchief